lucacarniato/capstone-project/README.md

 This project aims to predict the severity of a collision given other factors, such as the wheatear condition, the road condition, the number of vehicles involved, and the number of persons on the road.

 ### Interest
 A model predicting the severity of collisions can be used for a warning system.
-The SPD could issue a warning on the highway signs when a serious accident is predicted (severity 1, personal injury), to inform the drivers to pay more attention while driving.
+The SPD could issue a warning on road signs when a serious accident is predicted (severity 1, personal injury), to inform the drivers to pay more attention while driving.

 ## Data